 Other variables were considered for inclusion in the regressions to explain dietary diversity but were left out due to poor quality due mainly missing values, and because they were highly correlated with variables included in the regressions For example, the number of farm plots could be linked to production diversity because it potentially encourages the production of a range of different crops.
 It was not included because it was found to be highly correlated with production diversity.
 A quantile measure of income, used in Jones et al. (2014), was replaced with the correlated measure of income types because these types include more information in terms of the sources of an income.

-Analytical methodology

-Measurement of children anthropometric development

-Finally, data in the LSMS-ISA survey allow us to estimate household child development as a measure of child health.
-Many studies have tested and established a the link between children dietary diversity and the height for age Z-score (HAZ) (Arimond and Ruel 2004; Steyn et al. 2006; Rah et al. 2010).
-We use our exogenous variables to test their effect on the HAZ.
-Once again, we need to make the assumption that dietary diversity is equal across all members of the household.
-The World Health Organisation anthropometric children data were used as references (World Health Organization, 2006).
-Two thousand, nine hundred and thirty-two childhood anthropometric parameters from the Uganda LSMS-ISA surveys were used in the HAZ estimation.
-Weight for age Z-score (WAZ) and weight for height Z-score (WHZ) were estimated using the same method for 2,929 and 2,964 children respectively.

 4. Results and discussion